DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-1-instructions.md

   <img src="images/claude_animal_rescue-450x400.gif" alt="Connect your MCP Client">
 </div>

-</details>

-> [!NOTE]
+> ℹ️ **Note**

 > It may be currently disconnected, as there are no tools yet.
 We'll build them in the next step 😉!

+</details>

 <details>
 <summary><strong>Cloudflare Playground</strong></summary>